Quick Summary

 Sign the application with a Digital Signature Certificate (companies and LLPs) or EVC (proprietors).
 The portal issues an Application Reference Number (ARN) immediately on successful submission.
 Save this ARN.
 It is how you track the file.

 Track the ARN under Services โ Refunds โ Track Application Status.
-The workflow runs through a defined sequence of forms, covered in the next section.
+The file moves through a defined chain of forms, covered next.

 The RFD-01 to RFD-06 Form Workflow

-Once RFD-01 is submitted, the officer moves the file through a defined chain of forms.
-Knowing what each one means lets you know whether to wait, respond, or escalate.
+Knowing what each form means lets you know whether to wait, respond, or escalate.

 | Form | Stage | What It Means | Typical Timeline |